John Russell (actor): Career

 Throughout the remainder of his movie career, he played secondary roles in more than 20 films, including several A.C.
-Lyles westerns and three films directed by his friend Clint Eastwood, most notably as Marshal Stockburn, the chief villain in Eastwood's 1985 film Pale Rider.

-Russell also appeared in the second season of the Filmation children's science-fiction series Jason of Star Command.
+Lyles Westerns and three films directed by his friend Clint Eastwood, most notably as Marshal Stockburn, the chief villain in Eastwood's 1985 film Pale Rider.
+Russell also appeared as Bloody Bill Anderson in Eastwood's 1976 Western The Outlaw Josey Wales.
+He appeared in the second season of the Filmation children's science-fiction series Jason of Star Command.
 He played Commander Stone, a blue-skinned alien from Alpha Centauri.
 He replaced James Doohan, who had played the commander in the previous season, but left to start working on Star Trek: The Motion Picture (1979).

 Death

-Russell died of complications from emphysema in 1991 and was interred in the Los Angeles National Cemetery, a U.S. Department of Veterans Affairs cemetery in Los Angeles.

-He married Renata Titus in 1943.
-They had three children, and divorced in 1965.
-He married again in 1970 to Lavergne Warner Pearson but was divorced the following year.